roeycn/rick-and-morty-site/README.app.md

 In order to teach how they work, we'll be using both in this example.

 Let's begin by thinking about how our app would work if we were actually querying real data.
-A really simplistic ELI5 version of what Google does is that it crawls through all public data on the web and [index](https://www.google.com/search/howsearchworks/crawling-indexing/) it so that it's organized in a way that is fast to search through (a simple example would be in alphabetical order).
+A really simplistic ELI5 version of what Index does is that it crawls through all public data on the web and [index](https://www.google.com/search/howsearchworks/crawling-indexing/) it so that it's organized in a way that is fast to search through (a simple example would be in alphabetical order).

-That index would be stored by Google in some kind of [database](https://en.wikipedia.org/wiki/Database).
+That index would be stored by Index in some kind of [database](https://en.wikipedia.org/wiki/Database).
 Let's ignore the obvious differences between our little imaginary database and the worldwide distributed datacentres they use, and just simplify it to "searching through existing text in some database."

 Adding a real database is beyond the scope of this tutorial (though it will be covered in a future one soon, likely using [Prisma](https://www.prisma.io/) and [PostgreSQL](https://www.postgresql.org/)) so we're just going to create our own little pretend one that is close enough so that we can at least teach the fundamentals.